eolementhe/guide/guide.md

 ![workflow-monitoring-unfold-workflow](images/workflow-monitoring-unfold-workflow.png)

 Then we will be able to see two sub-menus.
 Two different zones.
-The first monitoring zone of workflow and the second is the file zone.<br>
+The first monitoring zone of workflow and the second is the file zone.
 As in the first step, unfold the two submenus.

 ![workflow-monitoring-view-zone](images/workflow-monitoring-view-zone.png)